A modified healthy hair care regimen to maintain your hair during quarantine and keep your hair care goals together.

 I used this opportunity to try a shampoo I’ve had in my stash for a while – Aussie Miracle Volume Shampoo with Bamboo and Australian Kakadu Plum.

 I loved the smell of this shampoo as well as the texture.
-I will be reviewing later on.
+I will be reviewing it later on.

-I dampened my hair then washed thoroughly.
+I dampened my hair then washed it thoroughly.
 I also got in a great scalp massage in there with my trusty scalp massage brush.

 Even though my hair was quite dirty, I only had to shampoo each section once.